Cisco network enhancements for Apple devices

 Adaptive 802.11r

 802.11r offers wireless clients the ability to quickly roam between access points on the same network.
 Fast basic service set Transition (FT) allows clients to roam between access points without taking the time to reauthenticate to each new access point.
-Apple devices using iOS 10, iPadOS 13.1, macOS 10.13 and visionOS 1.1, or later, support Cisco Adaptive 802.11r, which allows you to set up a network without explicitly enabling Fast BSS Transition (FT), although you can enable it if necessary for other devices.
+Apple devices with iOS 10, iPadOS 13.1, macOS 10.13, visionOS 1.1 or later, support Cisco Adaptive 802.11r, which allows you to set up a network without explicitly enabling Fast BSS Transition (FT), although you can enable it if necessary for other devices.
 Both the Apple devices and the Cisco access points mutually signal that Adaptive 802.11r is supported by the network and that FT can be used.
 Legacy wireless devices that don’t support 802.11r can still join the same network, but don’t benefit from faster FT roaming.
 FT works with both pre-shared key (PSK) and 802.1X authentication methods.

 Prioritisation of apps with Cisco Fastlane